* Images shown are of mature plants

 1. Planting: Plant your Harvester Peach Tree in well-drained soil and in an area where it will receive full sun (at least 6 to 8 hours of sunlight a day).
 Protect your tree from heavy winds by planting on the sunniest side of a building or your home.
 When you're ready to plant, dig a hole twice as wide as the root ball and just as deep.
 Then, place your tree and cover the roots with soil, watering occasionally as you go along to remove air pockets.
 Finally, gently pat the soil down until the roots are completely covered.

 2. Watering: Keep the soil around your Harvester Peach Tree moist.
-Typically, watering once a week by leaving a hose at the base of the tree for a couple of hours is sufficient.
-Once the soil around the tree has dried, water the tree again.
+Typically, watering once or twice a week by leaving a hose at the base of the tree for ten minutes is sufficient.
+Once the soil around the tree has dried about three inches down, water the tree again.

 Tip: During times of extreme heat, your tree may need additional water.
 Yellowing of the leaves is a sign of overwatering while leaves that are dry and brown can be a sign of underwatering.